LODSContent/ChallengeLabs_Resources/Challenge-V5-Framework/Challenge_Labs_v5_template_with_prompt.md

 >
 :::

-**Developer note:(remove)** *Knowledge items are used in Advanced labs to provide links to official vendor documentation and will be hidden when hints are off.*
+**Developer note:(remove)** *Knowledge items are used in Advanced labs to provide links to official vendor documentation and will be hidden when hints are off.
+Do NOT include Parenthesis inside the description field of a link.*

 :::ShowAdvanced(ShowAdvanced=Yes)
 >[!knowledge] Want to learn more?
 Review the documentation on [using Windows system restore](https://support.microsoft.com/en-us/windows/use-system-restore-a5ae3ed9-07c4-fd56-45ee-096777ecd14e "using Windows system restore").